hisunnymay/community/docs/reference/support/Chatwoot.md

 ## Configuration
-Now you can follow these steps to integrate your chatbots with Chatwoot.
+Now you can follow these steps to configure your account in Chatwoot.

 ### Add Agents